Disability Discrimination

 In addition, though much of the responsibilities lie on the employer, employees must cooperate in providing medical or other information that is necessary to verify the existence of the disability or pregnancy-related condition, or that is necessary for consideration of the accommodation.

-But when you face these forms of discrimination, you may wonder what you can be awarded in a successful lawsuit.
-Such damages awarded in disability discrimination cases include:
+When you face these forms of discrimination, you may wonder what you can be awarded in a successful lawsuit.
+Such damages awarded in New York disability discrimination cases include:

 • Past lost wages